paulavieiraofl/paulavieiraofl/README.md

 <h3>Who I am, where I am, purpose and desires:</h3>

 <em>
   <p>👀 I am a 25 year old Brazilian studying Python at Geek University and also CC50 at Estudar Foundation.
+I work freelance as a Web designer and also study UX/UI Designer.
 </p>
 <p> 💗 I like topics about technology, investments, and design.
 As well as complementary subjects, such as psychology.
 </p>